apache/gravitino/docs/trino-connector/catalog-iceberg.md

 ## Select

 The Gravitino connector supports most SELECT statements, allowing the execution of queries successfully.
-It's not implements certain query optimizations, such as pushdown and pruning functionalities.
+Currently, it doesn't support certain query optimizations, such as pushdown and pruning functionalities.

 ## Table and Schema properties

-Iceberg's tables and schemas cannot support properties.
+Iceberg's tables and schemas do not support properties.

 ## Basic usage examples